43081j/eslint-plugin-wc/docs/rules/no-child-traversal-in-connectedcallback.md

-# Disallows traversal of children in the `connectedCallback` method (no-dom-traversal-in-connectedcallback)
+# Disallows traversal of children in the `connectedCallback` method (no-child-traversal-in-connectedcallback)

 The intent of the `connectedCallback` is to set up event listeners and instantiate state.
 Traversing the DOM during the `connectedCallback` phase is error-prone, because the callback might fire before an elements children have been appended.
 Additionally, as `connectedCallback` only fires once, any DOM mutations that happen once the element is connected will not be resolved, so any state that traversed the DOM will fall out of synchronisation.